fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 ![Nest Platform]({{site.baseurl}}/img/posts/nest.gif)

 The Nest Thermostat is fully supported in HA.
-You could actually use it's tracking feature to trigger automations.
+Besides just metrics, you could actually use it's auto-away tracking feature to trigger automations.
 For example, when the Nest goes to 'Away' mode, turn off lights in the home.

-You could also use geofences to warm up your home when you leave the office.
+Another Nest example would be to use [zones][7] to trigger a warm up your home when you leave your office.

 Learn how to configure [Nest here][6].